DragShot/fnf-psych-engine-xt/README.md

 # Psych Engine XTended
 This is a fork of [Psych Engine 0.6.3](https://github.com/ShadowMario/FNF-PsychEngine) made for its use in the creation of games/mods based on Friday Night Funkin'.
 It includes all of the features of Psych Engine, plus the additions featured in [Vs Selever 2.0](https://github.com/DragShot/fnf-vs-selever-mod) and new ones on their way; basically becoming the next step from the later project.

-This engine is being prepared to be the foundation of upcoming games like **Funk Guys** and **Friday Night Godness**, as well as other mods I might get involved later on; so this repository will not hold files related to specific FNF mods.
+This engine is being prepared to be the foundation of upcoming games like **Funk Guys**, as well as other mods I might get involved later on; so this repository will not hold files related to specific FNF mods.

-## Planned Features
+## Features
-### From Psych 0.5.2-xt:
+### Ported from Psych 0.5.2-xt:
 * Automatic loading of dialogues in Story Mode
+* Custom dialogue sounds (`sounds/dialogue/{character}.ogg`) used by default in dialogues
 * Localization support for in-game dialogues
+* Extended character set for the bitmap font
+* Random chance for an alternate menu background (`images/menuBGAlt.png` and `images/menuDesatAlt.png`)
+* Custom intro text lists in the mods' data folder
 * Tweaks in the Lua scripting API
+### New in 0.6.3-xt:
+* Fixes and improvements for the Lua runtime.

+## Planned Features
 ### New in 0.6.3-xt:
 * Lua scripting support for custom game states.
 * Some helper Lua utility scripts might come bundled with the stock files